 "Kind of creepy if you ask me..."
-Lestrade commented under his breath as the officer chuckled.
+Lestrade commented under his breath as another officer chuckled.

-"The first cat was killed two hours ago."
-John stated, his hawk eyes still fixed on the lead.
-The gasps from behind him from the other officers let him know the meaning behind his words was understood.
+"The first cat was murdered two hours ago," John stated as he his hawk eye fixed on the lead.
+The gasps from behind him from the other officers let him know the meaning of his words was understood.

-"Yes, John; a completely correct examination..
+"Yes, John; a completely correct examination...
 But lacking in other important details.
-Allow me.."
-Sherlock stated as he started flitting about the room, from place to place. once again pulling in everyone's attention as he started his assessment of the crime scene and the murder itself.
+Allow me."
+Sherlock stated as he started flitting about the room, from place to place.
+Pulling in everyone's attention as he started his assessment of the crime scene and the murder itself.

-"The table, After all, was as good place as any for his 'Show'..."
+"The table, after all, was a good place as any for his 'Show'..."
 Sherlock growled, distaste showing clearly in his voice.
 "He started by gathering up her cats.
-Then he killed them one by one, another after another right in front of her..
-She was forced to watch him murder them, time and time again, until all of her pets were gone.
-After he was done with them he then un-gagged her and straggled her to death with the chain...
+Then he killed them one by one, another after another right in front of her.
+She was forced to watch him murder them time and time again until all of her pets were gone.
+After he was done with them he then un-gagged her and strangled her to death with the chain...
 He then retrieved the duct tape, knife, and gloves he had brought with him and took them as he left.
-A clever move to cover his tracks..."
+A clever move to cover his tracks."

 "A Message?"
 The officer at the door said again, sounding confused.
 "The chain... is a message?"

-"Is everyone in this room besides me and John and idiot?!"
+"Is everyone in this room beside John and I an idiot?!"
 Sherlock snapped.
 "Of course it's a message, what else would it be?!"

 "I don't know..
 The murder weapon?"
 Lestrade chipped in with a bite.
-Sherlock turned and looked to him with an exasperated sigh.
+Sherlock turned and looked at him with an exasperated sigh.

 "Yes...
-And there within lies the message..."
+And there within lies the message."
 Everyone in the room looked at him blankly and went silent, The only sounds were the footfalls and cameras of the CS techs in the other rooms of the house.
-Sherlock sighed in exasperation again.
+Sherlock groaned in exasperation.

 John rolled his eyes as he felt all others turn and glare angrily at the consulting detective.
 He walked back over to the body of Miss.
 Figg and sent a silent apology to her spirit as he moved a length of chain to expose her neck, being careful to only use his gloved hand.

-"... as well as taking full credit for all the murders at the same time, John, don't forget that."
+"As well as taking full credit for all the murders at the same time, John, don't forget that detail."
 Sherlock chimed in.

 Lestrade didn't even bother with questioning Sherlock and John's statements.
-He just grabbed his cell, and walked out and started to make calls.
+He just grabbed his cell and walked out to start making calls.

-"The First victim?
+"The First Victim?
 Vossler?
-The one straggled outside the bar?
+The one struggled outside the bar?
 What did you find on his body...
 More to the point, Around his neck?.."
-Sherlock asked the officer, as she turned a few pages back in her notebook.
+Sherlock asked the officer, tracing his own neck with both his pointer fingers.
+She quickly turned a few pages back in her notebook.
 She looked down the pages of her own writing, before looking back up.